ethereum/devp2p/caps/eth.md

 RLP-encoded `legacy-tx` for non-typed legacy transactions.

 The `cells` element is a bitmap marking which cell indices can be fetched from the sending peer.
-For each bit set to one, the peer stores the cell at that index in all blobs of the transaction.
-A bit must be set only if the peer has the cell at that index in all blobs of the transaction.
+For each bit set to one, the peer stores the cells at that index in every blob of all blob transactions included in the announcemnt.
 This field is only relevant for those entries that refer to blob transactions.
 Blob transactions with the same `cells` field may be announced together in a batch within this message.